pantson/pantson-cerberusx-appodeal/README.md

 #### Method EnableCOPPA:Void()

 If the user has Child settings in the OS, this will enable child friendly advertising in Appodeal.
-This is the defauly option.
+This is the default option.

 #### Method DisableCOPPA:Void()